sudlit/ctf-writeups/secplayground-event/half-year-2022/h02_readme/readme.md

 # README.exe (Tower 2)
 ## Level
 `HARD`
 ## Flag Format
 flag{xxxxx}
 ## Solution
-After downloading we will README.exe file and if you run this file it will show a messagebox so it is the fake flag.
+After downloading we will get README.exe file and if you run this file it will show a messagebox so it is the fake flag.